 Automatic garage door systems are quite complex, so it's only natural that you'll have some questions.
 The FAQs below can provide you with some useful and informative answers.
 If you want more information, our experts can answer anything else.

 Why is lubrication maintenance so important?

-Most garage door openers today come with a safety beam.
-These are essentially invisible infrared beams that continuously scan across the door's opening.
-If something interrupts them, such as an individual or an object, they prevent the door from closing.
-In order for them to work correctly, safety beams should be placed at least five inches from the garage floor, but should not exceed six inches.
+Most garage door openers today come with safety sensors.
+These operate by using invisible infrared beams that continuously scan the door's opening.
+If something interrupts them, such as an individual or an object, they'll send a signal to your opener to reverse again.

 Your tiny remote control helps to ensure your home is properly secured and prevents unwanted intruders from entering.
 For this reason, you should do your best to make sure you keep this little gadget in sight.
 If you've misplaced your controller, we recommend calling a professional for a replacement and reprogramming as soon as possible.

 Why isn't my remote control working?

 First of all, we suggest attempting to replace the batteries.
 If this doesn't fix the issue, it may be a malfunction connected with the opener or a signaling issue between the opener and remote.
 If nothing works, try starting the opener using the wall switch.
 If the opener still doesn't activate, this definitely indicates a problem with the unit - you should call a professional for this.

 How should I look after my opener sensors?

 First of all, you need to make sure your garage door sensor maintenance is done periodically and check the functionality often.
 As a minimum, we suggest checking that the sensors are clean and that they are accurately able to detect if something is in the way of the door - you could place a cloth or broom in the way of the door to check it reverses in order to test this.